-Sub-accounts are used to give departments of an organization their own separate accounts without having to open stand-alone accounts.
-Examples are universities, municipalities, franchises and any organization with multiple departments.
+Sub-accounts are used to give departments of organizations - not just agencies and franchises - their own separate accounts without having to open completely stand-alone accounts.

 Benefits of using sub-accounts

-Sub-accounts can be operated independently without data sharing of any kind
+Sub-accounts are operated independently without data sharing of any kind

-Individual users can be assigned to access only a single sub-account
+Individual user logins can be assigned to access only a single sub-account

 Admin users can access all sub-accounts

-Templates may be shared across sub-accounts to help with branding
+Templates can optionally be shared across sub-accounts to help with branding

 Cheaper than opening multiple stand-alone accounts

-With the exception of template sharing (which is optional) and email credits (which applies only if you're on the Pay-as-you-go plan) there is no data sharing of any kind between sub-accounts: messages, stats, contact lists, subscriptions, account settings, etc. in every sub-accounts are independent of other sub-accounts.
+With the exception of template sharing, which is optional, there is no data sharing of any kind between sub-accounts: messages, reports, contact lists, subscriptions, account settings, etc. in every sub-accounts are independent of other sub-accounts.

 If the same contact exists in more than one sub-account and they unsubscribe in one of the accounts they will remain subscribed in all other accounts.